Curriculum vitae

 Honors and Awards

-Fall 2004 : Guest Visiting Scholar, MIT, Processing Language, Department of Brain and Cognitive Science.
+Fall 2004 : Guest Visiting Research Scholar, MIT, Processing Language, Department of Brain and Cognitive Science.
+(Invited by Edward Gibson, Professor of of Cognitive Sciences language processing; quantitative linguistics; culture and cognition (piraha).

 2001 : International Personality of the Year 2001 in recognition to services to Classical Scholarship, Warrant from the International Biographical Centre of Cambridge, England.